ElianCordoba/softwareontheroad/src/content/nodejs-jwt-authentication-oauth.md

 # Conclusion 🏗️

+  While is good to rely on third-party authentication services and libraries, to save development time, is also necessary to know the underlayin logic and principles behind authentication.

+  In this article we explored the JWT capabilities, why is important to choose a good cryptographic algorithm to hash the passwords, and how to impersonate a user, something that is not so simple if you are using a library like passport.js.

-  In the next part of this series we are going to explore the different options to provide a Social Login authentication for our customers.
+  In the next part of this series, we are going to explore the different options to provide 'Social Login' authentication for our customers by using the OAuth2 protocal and an easier alternative, a third-party authentication provider like Firebase.

 ### [See the example repository here 🔬](https://github.com/santiq/nodejs-auth)